nismod/household_microsynth/README.md

-*[this documentation refers to a non-current revision of this software and will be updated accordingly]*
+*[this documentation is in the process of being updated to reflect the current codebase...]*

 # Household Microsynthesis